THE FOUR STAGES OF LIFE

-I met Soo Ah Gok in Singapore where she is a healer that has helped many people overcome hardships.
-To understand people’s issues and futures she makes lines with her pencil back and forth very fast on a piece of paper in her notebook almost like reading tea leaves.
-She also uses playing cards to see future events and share messages not unlike tarot cards.
-She even gave me a reading of my future and told me I think too much.
-Well she pegged me quickly, at least the me before medication and therapy!
+I met Soo Ah Gok in Singapore where she works as a healer and has helped many people overcome hardships.
+To understand people’s issues and futures, she makes lines with her pencil back and forth very fast on a piece of paper in a notebook, almost like reading tea leaves.
+She also uses playing cards to see future events and share messages, not unlike tarot cards.

 She was guided to her healing work through a ceremony when she was 30 and suffering an unknown illness.
-The Thai God, Som Por Sek Gak, instructed her to devote her life to “good deeds” but she felt she could not do that until she had fully raised her son.
-It instantly reminded me of the Hindu concept of ashramas which are the four life stages described in ancient Indian texts.
-The four ashramas are: Brahmacharya (student), Grihastha (householder), Vanaprastha (retired) and Sannyasa (renunciate) (Source: Wikipedia).
-It is during the period of Vanaprastha (retired) that a person relinquishes worldly duties and begins to focus on service to others.
-The ultimate expression of this is the ashrama of “Sannyasa” where a person becomes a renunciate and focuses exclusively on spiritual matters with no focus on what we would call ‘creature comforts.’
+The Thai god, Som Por Sek Gak, instructed her to devote her life to “good deeds” but she felt she could not do that until she had fully raised her son.
+It instantly reminded me of the Hindu concept of ashramas, which are the four life stages described in ancient Indian texts: Brahmacharya [student], Grihastha [householder], Vanaprastha [retired] and Sannyasa [renunciate].
+It is during the period of vanaprastha, or retirement, that a person relinquishes worldly duties and begins to focus on service to others.
+The ultimate expression of this is the ashrama of sannyasa where a person becomes a renunciate and focuses exclusively on spiritual matters with no focus on what we would call “creature comforts.”

-It is actually quite remarkable to me that a person afflicted with sickness for years like Soo Ah Gok would receive a prophetic message from God to devote herself to a life of “good deeds” but have the understanding that this meant a life of good deeds would be outside of raising her son.
-This raises for me two questions: 1) must a life committed to “good deeds” wait until we are retired and able to let go of child raising and careers and 2) must we all proceed through all four ashramas/stages of life?
+It is actually quite remarkable to me that a person afflicted with sickness for years, like Soo Ah Gok was, would receive a prophetic message from a god to devote herself to a life of “good deeds,” but have the understanding that this meant such a life would be outside of raising her son.
+This raises two questions: Must a life committed to “good deeds” wait until one is retired and able to let go of child raising and careers?
+Must we all proceed through all four ashramas or stages of life?

-So I consulted my dear friend, Kardama Muni Dasi (Carl Mink) who has been a devotee of Krishna Consciousness for over 40 years and is deeply schooled in Hindu texts.
-First, the good news.
-We do not need to advance to the more exclusively spiritually-focused stages of life to have a life focused on good deeds and a spiritual deepening.
-Kardama Muni quotes:
+So, I consulted my dear friend, Kardama Muni Das (Carl Mink) who has been a devotee of Krishna Consciousness for over 40 years and is deeply schooled in Hindu texts.
+First, the good news: We do not need to advance to the more exclusively spiritually-focused stages to have a life focused on good deeds and a spiritual deepening.
+Kardama Muni Das said:

 So there seems to be two schools of thought around this question of whether to formally proceed to the Vanaprastha (retired) and Sannyasa (renunciate) stages.
-One school of thought would be represented by this beautiful quote from Srimad Bhagavatam Canto 1, Chapter 5, Verse 17:
+One school of thought is represented by this beautiful quote from Srimad Bhagavatam Canto 1, Chapter 5, Verse 17:

 “One who has forsaken his material occupations to engage in the devotional service of the Lord may sometimes fall down while in an immature stage, yet there is no danger of his being unsuccessful.”

-So this school of thought would suggest that we should attempt to advance to these more spiritually focused stages of life and that all earnest attempts will produce success.
+So this school of thought suggests that we should attempt to advance to these more spiritually focused stages of life and that all earnest attempts will produce success.

-My friend, Kardama Muni, suggests the other school of thought that formally progressing to these advanced stages can bring frustration:
+Kardama Muni Das suggests the other school of thought that formally progressing to these advanced stages can bring frustration:

-So it seems that we are encouraged to forsake material occupations when we can and feel called to do so.
-What if we in the Western world were to begin seeing service to others and spiritual development as our sole focus or at least a primary focus in retirement and old age, especially now with human beings living longer.
-If Prudential Insurance is right with their marketing campaign (“Let’s Get Ready For A Longer Retirement”) maybe we all need to reconsider how we spend that longer retirement.
-Personally, I am deeply motivated to devote more of myself outside of my marketing consulting to spiritual healing and a more contemplative- centered life.
-I hear similar intention from other friends and colleagues who want a more deliberate opportunity to heal themselves and others.
+It seems that we are encouraged to forsake material occupations when we can and feel called to do so.
+What if we in the Western world were to begin seeing service to others and spiritual development as our sole focus (or at least a primary focus) in retirement and old age, especially now when human beings live longer?
+If Prudential Insurance is right with their marketing campaign (“Let’s Get Ready For A Longer Retirement”) maybe we all need to reconsider how we spend our longer retirements.
+Personally, I am deeply motivated to devote more of myself outside of my marketing consulting work to spiritual healing and a more contemplative- centered life.
+I hear similar intentions from other friends and colleagues who want a more deliberate opportunity to heal themselves and serve others.